-The assessment strategy is designed to provide students with the opportunity to demonstrate that they have understood the concepts of sustainability that they have been introduced to, and that they are able to convey the arguments in a concise manner.
+The assessment strategy is designed to provide students with the opportunity to demonstrate that they have understood the concepts of sustainability that they have been introduced to, and that they are able to communicate these issues in an innovative and impactful manner.

 Thus, the summative assessment for this module consists of:

-- Group Project Work: A poster that presents the group’s critique of a film that focuses on one or more aspects of sustainability.
-The Group Project Work is to be submitted before commencement of summer examinations.
+- The Group Project Work is to be submitted before commencement of summer examinations.
 Each student will have the opportunity to provide a rating assessing the contribution of each member of their group: this rating will be used to weight the individual marks awarded to each member of the group.